-An extensible client library for farmOS, with mobile & offline capabilities
+An extensible hybrid app for farmOS, with offline capabilities

 farmOS is a web-based application for farm management, planning and record keeping.
-While farmOS Core can run on any computer, phone or other device with a web-browser, farmOS Client is intended to provide more mobile-friendly, lightweight applications that farmers can use from anywhere on their farm.
+While farmOS can run on any computer, phone or other device with a web-browser, farmOS Field Kit is intended to provide more mobile-friendly, lightweight applications that farmers can use from anywhere on their farm.
 This way, they can update their farmOS records even if they're out of range of wifi or a cellular signal.

 Field Kit is built using Vue.js and is available at farmos.app as a Progressive Web App (PWA), or as native apps for Android and iOS (via Cordova).
 The Android app is currently in beta release on the Play Store, and the iOS app is on Test Flight, available via invite.
 As with farmOS Core, Field Kit and native applications are 100% open source.